 Receive your bursary

-- To obtain a tuition fee waiver from Sciences Po, you need to upload your “conditional notification” (PDF in French, 58 KB) from CROUS in PDF format when you complete your online administrative registration.
+- To obtain a tuition fee waiver from Sciences Po, you need to upload your “conditional notification” (PDF in French, 58 KB) from CROUS when you complete your online administrative registration.
 If you have not received your conditional notification when completing your administrative registration, you should declare yourself as a Crous bursary student and provide the conditional notification at a later date.

 - CROUS is responsible for paying your bursary.
 You will be able to track the payment on your CROUS online account.

 - Merit scholarships (l’aide au mérite) are managed by the CROUS and paid in nine monthly instalments to students who received the grade of “very good” for their baccalauréat (provided it appears on the final notification).
 This aid cannot be combined with the additional Sciences Po cost of living bursary.
 If the aid is less than the cost of living bursary, Sciences Po automatically pays the difference.

 Additional cost of living bursary funded by Sciences Po

 Sciences Po supplements the CROUS bursary with an additional cost of living bursary equivalent to 75% of the amount disbursed by the Crous, provided that the student does not benefit from the CROUS merit bursary.
 The additionnal cost of living bursary is disbursed to students registered at the undergraduate or graduate level.